 For example, task-based workflows can automatically send notifications when documents are overdue.
 Loan officers can also use systems like Capacity to check on complex regulations by asking the software in natural language, rather than wading through a pile of documents or website links.

 Workflows are like a report card for your team’s performance.
 They can track task completion rates by individual members, teams, and departments, so you know what needs improving.
-For example, in Capacity, you’ll see an overview of all tasks assigned to date, the number that has been completed successfully, and how long it takes for each workflow step.
+For example, in Capacity, you’ll see a task list with all duties delegated to assignees, the number of tasks completed successfully, and how long it takes for each workflow step.

-Loan officers are human, too.
-Even when they complete a task 10 times a day, there’s room for error.
-However, when automating highly repetitive tasks with a workflow, lenders can eliminate the possibility of human error.
-Another great benefit of a task-based workflow lies in the fact that it tracks interactions.
+Even when loan officers complete a task 10 times a day, there’s room for error.
+However, when automating highly repetitive workflow tasks, lenders can eliminate the possibility of human error.
+Another great benefit of a task-based workflow lies in the fact that it tracks and configures interactions.
 When there’s a borrower issue, lenders can easily see how many times it was reported and why with the click of a button.

 Loan officers are often faced with repetitive tasks, such as updating borrower profiles.
-With task automation, these jobs can be completed in a fraction of the time, reducing repetition and error rates.
-The extra time saved can instead be used to build better relationships with borrowers.
+With task automation, these jobs can be completed in a fraction of the time, reducing repetition and error rates and improving validation.

-Loan officers have to submit a ton of paperwork, communicate with borrowers, and manage their daily activities.
-A Task-based workflow simplifies cross-departmental communication, shows where bottlenecks are in the loan process, and can even remind loan officers of tasks throughout their day.
+Loan officers have to grapple with new tasks, submit a ton of paperwork, communicate with borrowers, and manage their daily loan management lifecycles.
+A task workflow simplifies cross-departmental communication, shows where bottlenecks are in the loan process, and can even remind loan officers of tasks throughout their day.
 Ultimately, making task management part of the workflow results in more successful outcomes for loan officers.

-AI-powered software tools like Capacity cut down on the need for mortgage companies to train their team on multiple technology platforms.
+AI-powered management platform tools like Capacity cut down on the need for mortgage companies to train their team on multiple technology platforms.
 This is because Capacity integrates with apps.
-Loan officers can ask Capacity questions in a tool like Slack or Microsoft Teams rather than logging in and finding the answer on a specialized platform.
+Individual users can ask Capacity questions in a tool like Slack or Microsoft Teams rather than logging in and finding the answer on a specialized platform.

 The same task-based workflows that save time and money will also increase the quality of customer service.
 Loan officers are less likely to make mistakes with routine tasks, which means your borrowers have an easier experience when they call in for help.